 - Destination Marketing Organizations

 Global traffic data by origin & destination (O&D) and segment (onboards) itineraries.

 Diio Mi’s standard feature set includes U.S. passenger traffic data made available to the domestic market by the U.S. Department of Transportation (DOT).
 But DOT restrictions and the lack of participation by non-U.S. carriers can make airport marketing and international air service development particularly challenging.

-Diio Mi FM stands for Fares and Market Sizes.
-The FM add-on module includes:
+The FM Traffic add-on module includes:

 Fares.
 Cirium brings fares into a combined dataset, including LCC fares.
 Cirium also maps the data to cabins, and enhances the POS & POO distributions.